PinkShnack/TEMUL/README.md

 To run through some code documentation tutorials, go to the "code_tutorials" folder after clicking the button.

-To analyse data published in the listed scientific papers, go to the "publication_examples" folder after clicking the button
+To analyse data published in the listed scientific papers, go to the "publication_examples" folder after clicking the button.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/PinkShnack/TEMUL/master)